William Longshaw Jr.: Early life and training

 Longshaw studied medicine with an East Cambridge physician for a year, then moved to New York where he attended lectures at University of the City of New York (now New York University) under Valentine Mott and Thomas C. Finnell.
 Returning to East Boston in 1857, he joined the Maverick Congregational Church.
 At the age of 18, Longshaw traveled to New Orleans, working as a pharmacy clerk while attending lectures in pharmacology at the University of Louisiana (now Tulane).
 He was sufficiently accomplished as a pharmacist to become a member of the American Pharmaceutical Association, listing Bayou Sara, Louisiana, as home in 1858.

 While still in New Orleans, Longshaw assisted the local medical community in combating a summer Yellow fever epidemic.
 After further study at University of Michigan Medical School Longshaw received his medical degree in 1859.
 His handwritten graduation thesis, still in the Michigan Historical Collections, is entitled "The Physiology of Fecundation".
 As a student, Longshaw was a clinical assistant to the professor of surgery; he was also granted "a special degree in chemistry, both qualitative and quantitative analysis."
 After obtaining his degree, Longshaw gained experience taking "charge of four wards of an Army hospital."
 On July 10, 1860, Longshaw embarked as surgeon of the polar expedition led by Isaac Israel Hayes which wintered that year on Ellesmere Island; Longshaw himself returned in November 1860, reporting temporary snow blindness.
-He reported that he and another crewman had witnessed a solar eclipse which occurred on July 18.
+He reported that he and another crewman had witnessed the Solar eclipse of July 18, 1860.